 - Calling after you request that they only contact you through U.S. Mail

-To request a goodwill deletion, you’ll need to write a letter explaining your request and the reason for your late payment.
+You can write a letter explaining your request and the reason for your late payment.
 If you lost your job or source of income for some reason, it’s a good idea to mention this.
-Anything that can inspire sympathy from the debt collector is worth including in your letter.
-Make sure you send your letter via USPS Certified Mail to create a paper trail for your records.

 If your debt is outstanding and the company won’t give you a goodwill deletion, you can try to get the entry deleted on a technicality.
 You can do this by looking for inaccurate or incomplete information through a debt validation request.
-Although third on this list of steps, it’s really the first thing you should do when you hear from a debt collector.
+There's no downside to doing this, and it’s generally the first thing you should do when you hear from a debt collector.

 The FDCPA allows you to ask a debt collector to verify that the debt belongs to you before you make any payments on it.
 Unfortunately, you only have 30 days after they first contact you to do this, so don’t procrastinate.

-You’ll need to write a debt validation letter and send it via USPS Certified Mail.
+You’ll need to write a debt validation letter and send it via U.S. Postal Service Certified Mail.
 Debt collectors are notorious for saying anything to get you to pay a debt, so make sure you communicate in writing and not via phone calls so you have proof of what has been said.
 This letter will ask Sunrise Credit Services to confirm various details of the debt, such as the name, date and balance of the debt.
 It will also ask them to prove that they have authorization to collect the debt.

 Sunrise Credit Services should respond to your debt validation letter and provide documentation that proves the debt is yours.
-Read through these papers with a fine-toothed comb, and make a note of any information that seems inaccurate.
-If you see anything that doesn’t match up, file a dispute with the three major credit bureaus and demand that Sunrise Credit Services closes the account.
+Read through these papers with a fine-toothed comb and make a note of any information that seems inaccurate.
+If you see anything that doesn’t match up, file a dispute with the three major credit bureaus (Equifax, Experian and TransUnion) and demand that Sunrise Credit Services close the account.
 This can get you out of paying the debt altogether.

-- You may start by offering to pay Sunrise Credit Services half of the total balance and go from there.
+- For example, you could start by offering to pay Sunrise Credit Services half of the total balance and go from there.
 Once you reach a compromise, ask them to provide the details of the agreement in writing.
 Tell them that you won’t make a payment until they do so.

 - After you receive the contract from Sunrise Credit Services, make your first payment and then check your credit report after 30 days.
-You should notice the Sunrise Credit Services entry is no longer present on your credit report.
-If it’s still there, reach out to them and remind them of your agreement.
+You should verify that the Sunrise Credit Services entry is no longer present on your credit report.
+If it’s still there, reach out again and remind them of your agreement.
 Let them know that you have proof in writing and won’t make another payment until the entry is gone.

 Dealing with Sunrise Credit Services

-If all else fails, you can always seek the help of a credit repair company, many of which will offer free case review consultations.
+If all else fails, you can always seek the help of a credit repair company, many of which will offer free consultations for case review.
 A credit repair company specializes in identifying and removing negative entries from credit reports.
 It handles all negotiations with the debt collector so that you don’t have to.
 If you go this route, it’s important to work with a reliable credit repair company to ensure that you successfully repair your bad credit.

 Sunrise Credit Services contact information